VisitRome.com

 Local Highlights

-As the journey through Rome's Jewish Ghetto unfolds, visitors are encouraged to see the local favorites that lie beyond the surface.
+As the journey through Rome's Jewish Ghetto unfolds, visitors are encouraged to see the neighborhood staples that lie beyond the surface.
 The Jewish Museum of Rome, situated in the district, is a trove of artifacts that narrate the story of the Jewish community's enduring legacy.
-From ancient manuscripts to religious artifacts, the museum offers a glimpse into the daily lives, traditions, and cultural contributions of the Jewish residents throughout the centuries.
+From ancient manuscripts to religious artifacts, the museum gives a glimpse into the daily lives, traditions, and cultural contributions of the Jewish residents throughout the centuries.

 Adjacent to the museum, the Great Synagogue of Rome stands tall, a symbol of religious freedom and architectural grandeur.
 With its distinctive domes and ornate details, the synagogue represents the resurgence of the Jewish community after the abolition of the ghetto in 1870.
 Visitors can see the interior, adorned with intricate mosaics and an impressive Bimah, diving into the spiritual and artistic richness of this sacred space.
 It's a poignant reminder that amidst adversity, the Jewish Ghetto has not only survived but has thrived, leaving behind a legacy that extends far beyond its physical boundaries.